-Early Hearing Detection and Intervention (EHDI) More than 90% of hearing impaired children are born to normal hearing parents.
+Early Hearing Detection and Intervention (EHDI) More than 90% of deaf or hard-of-hearing children are born to normal hearing parents.

 Critical Congenital Heart Disease (CCHD) affects thousands of families in the US every year.
 Early detection can lead to better outcomes and healthier, happier families.